Homeopathy

 Aims

 This unit aims to introduce you to study of the periodic table and its relationship to homeopathy and the materia medica.
 From the work of Jan Scholten you will look at how the periodic table can be broken down into seven series and eighteen stages and how this may help with your understanding of the Mineral kingdom remedies.
-You will then apply your knowledge of the periodic table to see how this could help in analysing cases.
-In addition, you will further develop your business plans by working on your own vision, values and brand idea for your practice.
-There will also be class discussions on marketing, finance and practice management.
-You will also review the case studied in the previous month to critically evaluate your own analysis and study a further case with an emphasis on Mappa Mundi and timelines.
+You will also be shown how Scholten’s theories have been incorporated into Sankaran’s Sensation method and take a look at eight mineral remedies from homeopathic materia medica.
+In addition you will be asked to analyse another case example.

 Learning Outcomes